FutureProofHomes/wyoming-enhancements/snapcast/docs/optional_1_homeassistant_sensors_and_controls.md

 ---

 ## Services (shell_command)

-The services are built on `shell_command` which utilizes ssh commands from the HomeAssistant instance to the satellites.
+The services are built on `shell_command` which utilizes ssh commands from the Home Assistant instance to the satellites.
-The community has provided excellent guides on setting up passwordless ssh connections from your HomeAssistant instance which is a prerequisite to this setup.
+The community has provided excellent guides on setting up password-less SSH connections from your Home Assistant instance which is a prerequisite to this setup.

 Add the following `shell_command` definitions to your configuration:

 ```
 shell_command:
   pa_volume_set: "ssh -i /config/.ssh/id_rsa -o UserKnownHostsFile=/config/.ssh/known_hosts {{ ssh_user_at_host }} pamixer --set-volume {{ volume_percent }}"